 Unfortunately, this doesn’t provide such a great experience for Netflix users who want to make the most of their subscriptions.

 Take a page out of these open-source software developers who allow third-party creators to customize and improve their app with their own upgrades and features.
-Sometimes giving people more can be a strong selling point, even if the source of additional features and benefits come from somebody else.
+Sometimes giving people more can be a strong selling point, even if the source of additional features and benefits comes from somebody else.

-Develop your visuals
+Develop your brand kit

 Next, we can finally talk about the visual aspect of your brand.
 This is where you can choose colors, fonts, graphic styles, formatting, and the like.